 - MIX WITH SEASONINGS: Lay bok choy and broccoli in a single layer on pan.
 Drizzle with oil.
 Sprinkle with garlic powder, salt and pepper and red pepper flakes (if using).
 Toss with hands to coat veggies evenly and spread out in single layer.

 - ROAST, DRIZZLE AND SERVE: Roast for 6 minutes or until slightly browning.
 If you prefer more char or caramelization, continue roasting another 4-5 minutes, but vegetables will be softer.
 Remove from oven.
 Transfer to platter.
 Drizzle with balsamic reduction and sprinkle with toasted sesame seeds.
 Garnish with lemon juice or zest if desired.

 - To Make Balsamic Reduction: If you can’t find a bottle of Balsamic Glaze/Reduction at the store, you can make it.
 Bring to boil a 1/2 cup of balsamic vinegar and 2 tablespoons honey or brown sugar in a small saucepan.
 Reduce heat to a rolling simmer and simmer for about 15 minutes until it reduces by half to a syrup consistency (thick enough to coat the back of a spoon).

 - To Toast Sesame Seeds: Put seeds into dry pan and shake or stir occasionally over medium heat for 3-5 minutes until light brown.

-- Bok Choy: If you can't find baby bok choy, you can use the full size.
+- Bok Choy: If you can’t find baby bok choy, you can use the regular size.
 Cut off 1/2-2 inches off the bottom, separate stems and cut into smaller pieces.

 - Oil: I don’t suggest you use extra virgin olive oil because of the lower smoke point and high roasting temperature.
 Here’s a 101 article on cooking oils.